nanpipat/nvsu-test/README.md

 This is short detail of this structure:

-1. cmd/ : application service layers ex. api, migration, rabbitmq, cronjob or any will define at here
+1. `cmd/`: Application service layers, such as API, migration, RabbitMQ, cronjob, or any other services, are defined here.
-2. consts/,emsgs/,helpers/ : to store values or functions that are reused frequently in a project, you can use various approaches depending on the programming language and the project's structure
+2. `consts/` , `emsgs/`, `helpers/`: These directories store values or functions that are frequently reused in a project.
+The approach can vary depending on the programming language and the project's structure.
-3. migrations/ : for file of migration or sql query files.
+3. `migrations/`: This directory contains migration files or SQL query files.
-4. models/ : create models for each module to connect to a database
+4. `models/`: This directory contains models for each module to connect to a database.
-5. repo/ : this repo is logic or query for connect with database
+5. `repo/`: This directory contains the logic or queries for connecting to the database.
-6. services/ : service of module for handle all business logic
+6. `services/`: This directory handles all business logic for each module.
-7. views/ : make response following requirement
+7. `views/`: This directory is responsible for creating responses according to the requirements.

 ### Node.js Express Project Structure